San Francisco Jewish Film Festival: History

+In 1992, the festival team produced a Jewish film festival in Madrid in Spain to commemorate 500 years since the Spanish Inquisition and Jewish expulsion.
+The team sought to underline Jewish-Arab cooperation during the medieval period in Spain and to highlight the marginalized cultures of Sephardic and Mizrahi jews.
+The festival attracted sold-out crowds, with audiences mostly consisting of students in their 20s and 30s.

+In 1997, the festival edited and published Independent Jewish Film: A Resource Guide, a 172-page volume.
+It included plot summaries for more than 400 Jewish films, detailed instructions on setting up a Jewish film festival, an account of the earlier 1990 Jewish film festival in Moscow, as well articles on Israeli cinema and Jewish cinema in the United States.

-In 2009, the officials in charge of the event were criticized for the decision to the screen of a film about ISM activist Rachel Corrie.
+In 2009, the festival was subject to criticism for the decision to screen a film about International Solidarity Movement activist Rachel Corrie who was killed by an Israeli armoured bulldozer in Gaza in 2003 while protesting the demolition of Palestinian homes.
 Writing in the N. California JWeekly, Dan Pine noted "If the Academy handed out an Oscar for community turmoil, the Rachel Corrie flap at this year’s San Francisco Jewish Film Festival would win handily."
 Pine reported that some Jewish community members said that festival organizers "crossed a line into overtly anti-Israel propaganda" and that "Corrie, and now her parents, have worked to ostracize and delegitimize Israel."
 In a statement, festival Executive Director Peter Stein apologized "for not fully considering how upsetting this program might be."
 At the same time, the festival did not back down from its decision to screen the film.

-The 36th festival was held between July 21 and August 7, 2016, in five locations around the Bay Area.
-The featured films included "Germans & Jews", and Director Janina Quint was scheduled to attended the screening.
-The 37th festival took place July 20 to August 6, 2017, in the same five Bay Area locations as previous years.
-The opening and closing films, Keep the Change and Bombshell: The Hedy Lamarr Story, were both directed by women.

-The 38th festival took place July 19 to August 5, 2018.
+In 2011, the festival revisited the controversy with a screening of the documentary Between Two Worlds.
+The documentary, directed by the festival's founder, Deborah Kaufman explores the controversy and poses questions about Jewish identity.